mckryton/senfgurke/features/README.md

 * [Run examples](run_features/run_examples.feature)

+  Examples are the building blocks for describing the application under test.
-  Senfgurke will locate the matching step implementation for each step of an example and execute it.
+  Running examples means that Senfgurke will try to find and execute a matching function for each step in an example (aka step implementation).
+  The result of the executed step will tell you if the application works as expected (see feature "run steps" for more).

 * [Run features](run_features/run_features.feature)